 San Diego County Jail Inmate Search

-If you are seeking to look up someone in jail, you may use the San Diego County Inmate Locator.
-You can find information on your friend or loved one 24 hours a day by either directly calling the jail at (619) 615-2700, or visiting the San Diego County Inmate Search website.
+If you are looking for someone who is in jail, use the San Diego County Inmate Locator.
+You can find information on your friend or loved one 24 hours a day by either directly calling the jail at (619) 615-2700 or visiting the San Diego County Inmate Search website.

 Additionally, if you are looking for an inmate’s case information like his upcoming date for:

 You may visit the San Diego County case information website.
 You can also find information about any additional warrants he might have or even conduct a personal search for outstanding warrants you may be unaware of.
 If you discover that there are warrants, contact a reputable California defense law firm to handle your case.

 Contact Our Skilled California Defense Team Before Contacting a Bail Bondsman

 To find an inmate, use the tools listed above.
 Do not contact an attorney to find an inmate.Contact an attorney for help defending an inmate.

 After you have located an inmate, contact our experienced San Diego County defense attorney, Patrick Griffin, before you contact a bail bondsman.

 Hiring a skilled defense attorney to represent your loved one’s best interests will allow:

 - Our Attorney to Contact/Meet With the Inmate Immediately and Advise Him/Her of Their Rights, Gather Facts About the Case, and Implement a Strategic Defense Without Delay.

 - Bail Elimination or a Much Better Bail Rate Negotiated by Our Defense Attorney.